evandor/skysail-webconsole/README.md

 0.1.1

+# Screenshot

+please check out the wiki for a current screenshot.

 # Limitations

-currently, the internal server will always start on port 2002.
+* currently, the internal server will always start on port 2002.
+* please be aware that there is no security concept applied yet

 # Features